leocornus/angular-trac-client/docs/angular-trac-client-0.1.rst

 - Release 0.0.3, handle ordering: order by and order desc.
   Faced some challenge to get select tag's value by using protractor.
   Get around by using the text, which is fine too.
+- Releae 0.0.4, introduce the $http service to load testing tickets from a json format file.

 Dependences
 -----------